 - Single Project Search: find and access a single unarchived project

-*Available only to Flux Capacity subscribers
+*Available only to Flux Capacity subscribers.

-Once enhanced filtering is enabled for you, under Filter Management you will see the Board Filters option.
+In Tools & Settings, under Filter Management you will see the Board Filters option.
 Click on that and you will now see the board filter configuration area.
 Here you can create and assign board filters.

 To set up a new board filter, click on +New Board Filter.
 That will open the board filter setup screen.
 You will see Three Columns: